top of page

 Composite Numbers: Numbers that have more than two factors.

-Multiplication Chart: A mathematics tool that shows the multiples of a set of numbers.
-This table assists in determining the factors of a number.
+Multiplication Chart: A tool that visualizes the multiples of numbers ranging from one to twelve.
+Additionally, multiplication charts can be used to determine the factors of a number.

-Divisibility Tests: Tests that circumvent long division and allow one to check if an integer is divisible by 2, 3, 5, 6, 9, or 10.
-These tests assists in determining the factors of a number.
+Divisibility Tests: Tests that circumvent division and allow one to check if an integer is divisible by 2, 3, 5, 6, 9, or 10.
+These tests assist in determining the factors of a number.

 Prime Factorization: The sequential factorization of a composite number and its factors that results in a unique set of prime numbers.
-The prime numbers produced by prime factorization multiply to produce the original number factorized.
+The prime numbers produced by prime factorization, when multiplied, equal the original composite number.

-Factor Tree: A visual prime factorization method that involves factoring composite numbers until only prime numbers remain.
+Factor Tree: A branching factorization method that involves factoring composite numbers until only prime numbers remain.

 Prime factorization can be used as a method to find the least common multiple for a set of numbers.